 France is romantic

 On top of their architectural beauty, the historical buildings also make it easy to find a beautiful place to enjoy the sunset in France.
-There aren’t many skyscrapers blocking the warm lights at the end of the day.
-It’s often easy to leisurely walk around and find a spot to sit next to each other, at a café, or in a park.
+Few skyscrapers are blocking the warm lights at the end of the day.
+It’s often easy to leisurely walk around and find a spot to sit next to each other, at a café or in a park.
 It’s not everywhere like in the movies, but it’s easy to be romantic in France.

 French play the accordion